 R402.2.3 Eave baffle.
 For air permeable insulations in vented attics, a baffle shall be installed adjacent to soffit and eave vents.
 Baffles shall maintain an opening equal or greater than the size of the vent.
 The baffle shall extend over the top of the attic insulation.
 The baffle shall be permitted to be any solid material.

 R402.2.4 Access hatches and doors.
 Access doors from conditioned spaces to unconditioned spaces (e.g., attics and crawl spaces) shall be weatherstripped and insulated to a level equivalent to the insulation on the surrounding surfaces.
 Access shall be provided to all equipment that prevents damaging or compressing the insulation.
 A wood framed or equivalent baffle or retainer is required to be provided when loose fill insulation is installed, the purpose of which is to prevent the loose fill insulation from spilling into the living space when the attic access is opened, and to provide a permanent means of maintaining the installed R-value of the loose fill insulation.

+Exception: Vertical doors that provide access from conditioned to unconditioned spaces shall be permitted to meet the fenestration requirements of Table R402.1.2 based on the applicable climate zone specified in Chapter 3.

 R402.2.5 Mass walls.
-Mass walls for the purposes of this chapter shall be considered above-grade walls of concrete block, concrete, insulated concrete form (ICF), masonry cavity, brick (other than brick veneer), earth (adobe, compressed earth block, rammed earth) and solid timber/logs.
+Mass walls for the purposes of this chapter shall be considered above-grade walls of concrete block, concrete, insulated concrete form (ICF), masonry cavity, brick (other than brick veneer), earth (adobe, compressed earth block, rammed earth) and solid timber/logs, or any other walls having a heat capacity greater than or equal to 6 Btu/ft2 x °F (123 kJ/m2 x K).

 R402.2.6 Steel-frame ceilings, walls, and floors.
-Steel-frame ceilings, walls, and floors shall meet the U-factor requirements of Table R402.1..
+Steel-frame ceilings, walls, and floors shall meet the U-factor requirements of Table R402.1.4.

+R402.2.7 Reserved.
+Walls with partial structural sheathing.
+Where Section R402.1.2 would require continuous insulation on exterior walls and structural sheathing covers 40 percent or less of the gross area of all exterior walls, the continuous insulation R-value shall be permitted to be reduced by an amount necessary to result in a consistent total sheathing thickness, but not more than R-3, on areas of the walls covered by structural sheathing, This reduction shall not apply to the U-factor alternative approach in Section R402.1.4 and the total UA alternative in Section R402.1.5.

-R402.2.Floors.
-Floor insulation shall be installed to maintain permanent contact with the underside of the subfloor decking.
+R402.2.8 Floors.
+Floor framing cavity insulation shall be installed to maintain permanent contact with the underside of the subfloor decking.
 Insulation supports shall be installed so spacing is no more than 24-inches on center.
 Foundation vents shall be placed so that the top of the vent is below the lower surface of the floor insulation.

 Exceptions:

+The floor framing cavity insulation shall be permitted to be in contact with the topside of sheathing or continuous insulation installed on the bottom side of floor framing where combined with insulation that meets or exceeds the minimum Wood Frame Wall R-value in Table R402.1.2 and extends from the bottom to the top of all perimeter floor framing members.

 When foundation vents are not placed so that the top of the vent is below the lower surface of the floor insulation, a permanently attached baffle shall be installed at an angle of 30° from horizontal, to divert air flow below the lower surface of the floor insulation.